interma/RESP/README.md

 # RESP [![Build Status](https://travis-ci.org/interma/RESP.svg?branch=master)](https://travis-ci.org/interma/RESP)

-A RESP(REdis Serialization Protocol) C Lib, it make tcp server parse resp request and send resp response easily.
+A RESP(REdis Serialization Protocol) C Lib, it makes tcp server to encode/decode RESP message easily.

-So you can use the existing redis-cli(or other redis client lib) communicate with your tcp server conveniently.
+So we can use the existing redis-cli(or other redis client lib) to communicate with our tcp server conveniently.

 ##REdis Serialization Protocol